 "2.5.
 OBM trip odometer (parameters 2.1 and 2.2)

-The OBM system shall provide a ‘Vehicle odometer value’ and an ‘OBM trip distance’ value to indicate both the total driven distance in the vehicle lifetime, as indicated to the driver and the total driven distance during the OBM trip at the end of the OBM trip.
-These odometer values shall use the same data source as the odometer value displayed to the driver.
-For vehicles of categories X and Y, the OBM system shall rely on data provided to the ADS showing cumulated distance travelled for the OBM trip and for the life of the vehicle."
+The OBM system shall provide a ‘Vehicle odometer value’ and an ‘OBM trip distance’ value to indicate both the total driven distance in the vehicle lifetime, as indicated to the driver (if applicable) and the total driven distance during the OBM trip at the end of the OBM trip.
+These odometer values shall use the same data source as the odometer value displayed to the driver (if applicable). "

 Annex 4, paragraph 2.5., amend to read: